1. Home

 8/10

-The original Toyota C-HR proved hugely popular with UK car buyers, and we wouldn't be at all surprised if the same turns out to be true of its successor.
+The original Toyota C-HR proved hugely popular with UK car buyers, and the same is true for its successor.
 This second-generation model has a proper eye-catching design that makes it stand out against rivals like the Nissan Qashqai and Peugeot 3008 – which are good lookers themselves – and it drives well, too.

 It offers a choice of two hybrid powertrains, with a 1.8-litre engine or a 2.0-litre version.
 There's a plug-in hybrid model, too, which should give you around 40 miles of electric-only range.
 Whichever version you go for, you should find excellent fuel economy.

 You'll also get a much improved and very comfortable interior, plus a well-judged driving experience that strikes a good balance between composed handling and cosseting comfort.
-And, as with any Toyota, you get a cracking warranty that could last up to ten years, and a peerless reputation for reliability.
+As with any Toyota, you get a cracking warranty that could last up to 10 years, and a peerless reputation for reliability.

 6. Hyundai Tucson hybrid